protocol/nft-website/docs/tutorial/batch-minting.md

 ## Conclusion

 There are multiple ways to approach batch-upload and -minting hundreds or thousands of your NFTs and their assets on NFT.storage and Ethereum.
-However, the most recommended way is to employ `uploadDirectory` or NFTUp to upload files on NFT.storage, and `ERC-1155` for batch-minting on Ethereum.
+However, the most recommended way is to employ `storeDirectory` or NFTUp to upload files on NFT.storage, and `ERC-1155` for batch-minting on Ethereum.

 <ContentStatus />